sxvvv/sxvvv.github.io/_pages/about.md

 # 📖 Educations&Experience

-- Aug'2024-Present: PhD Student (Incoming), The Hong Kong University of Science and Technology, Guangzhou.
+- Aug'2024-Present: PhD Student, The Hong Kong University of Science and Technology, Guangzhou.

 - Jun'2023-Jul'2024: Research Assistant, The Hong Kong University of Science and Technology, Guangzhou.